clcollins/srepd/README.md

 **Optional Values**

-* ignoreusers: A list of PagerDuty user IDs to exclude from retrieved incident lists.
+* ignoredusers: A list of PagerDuty user IDs to exclude from retrieved incident lists.
 It's recommended that the "silentuser" ID is in this list.
 * editor: Your choice of editor.
 This will ALWAYS lose precedence to the `$EDITOR` environment variable, unless the ENV VAR is not set for some reason.

 An example srepd.yaml file might look like so: